Stephanvs/hypr/docs/configuration.md

-# Configuring hyprwt
+# Configuring hypr

-`hyprwt` is designed to work out of the box with sensible defaults, but you can customize its behavior to perfectly match your workflow.
-This guide covers the different ways you can configure `hyprwt`, from global settings to project-specific rules and one-time command-line overrides.
+`hypr` is designed to work out of the box with sensible defaults, but you can customize its behavior to perfectly match your workflow.
+This guide covers the different ways you can configure `hypr`, from global settings to project-specific rules and one-time command-line overrides.

-For a comprehensive example configuration file with comments explaining all options, see the [example_config.json](https://github.com/irskep/hyprwt/blob/main/example_config.json) in the repository.
+For a comprehensive example configuration file with comments explaining all options, see the [example_config.json](https://github.com/irskep/hypr/blob/main/example_config.json) in the repository.

 ## Configuration layers

-`hyprwt` uses a hierarchical configuration system.
+`hypr` uses a hierarchical configuration system.
 Settings are loaded from multiple sources, and later sources override earlier ones.
 The order of precedence is:

 1.  **Built-in Defaults**: Sensible defaults for all settings.
 2.  **Global `config.json`**: User-wide settings that apply to all your projects.
-3.  **Project `.hyprwt.json`**: Project-specific settings, defined in your repository's root.
+3.  **Project `.hypr.json`**: Project-specific settings, defined in your repository's root.
-4.  **Environment Variables**: System-wide overrides, prefixed with `HYPRWT_`.
+4.  **Environment Variables**: System-wide overrides, prefixed with `HYPR_`.
 5.  **Command-Line Flags**: The highest priority, for on-the-fly adjustments.

 ## Configuration files